-Alicia Clough is an Associate in Kaye Scholer’s Litigation Department, and Bankruptcy & Restructuring Department in the Los Angeles office.
+Alicia Clough is an Associate in Kaye Scholer’s Litigation Department in the Los Angeles office.
 Her areas of practice include general business litigation and intellectual property matters, as well as representing debtors, trustees, and creditors in various phases of Chapter 11 cases.

 Ms. Clough has served as counsel to Official Committees of Unsecured Creditors, and has been involved in the Chapter 11 case of Death Row Records, Inc., in which Kaye Scholer represented the estate's Chapter 11 trustee.